ombori/grid-docs/apps/signage/adding-content.md

 After you've configured your Screen Application, you can press the `Save all changes` button on the right of the screen.
 ## Publishing to device
-Now that you have content in your playlist you can publish the playlist to your signage device.
-If you don't have a device attached to your signage installation, do so now.
+Now that you have content in your playlist you can publish the playlist to your Signage Playlist device.
+If you don't have a device attached to your installation, do so now.

 ?> To learn more about how to add a device to the Ombori grid, visit the [Add a device](/concepts/adding-device.md) documentation.